 - If the Defendant was on his cell phone and excessively speeding;

-- If the Defendant was racing another vehicle; and
+- If the Defendant was racing another vehicle; or

 - Any other situation in which the Defendant was reckless or grossly negligent.

-Negotiating a Dallas Motorcycle Accident Injury Claim Settlement
+Negotiating a Settlement for Your Motorcycle Accident Injuries

-Remember: We offer clients a contingent contract with no attorney fees due unless we obtain you a recovery.
-We are on your team and our primary goal is the same: Obtain the highest possible settlement we can for you.
+Mullen & Mullen Law Firm offers clients a contingent contract with no attorney fees or expenses owed unless we obtain you a recovery.
+We are on your team and our primary goal is the same: Obtain the highest possible settlement available.

-Many factors can influence the value of an injury claim.
-They include some of the following:
+Many factors can influence the value of a personal injury claim, including:

 - Comparative negligence;

-- Subjective injuries (soft-tissue and sprain/strain) vs. Objective injuries (broken or fractured bones);
+- Subjective injuries (soft-tissue and sprain/strain) vs. Objective injuries (broken or fractured bones, for example);

 - Amount of medical bills incurred;